kean/Nuke/README.md

 })
 ```

-When enabling disk cache you must provide a `keyEncoder` function which takes image request's url as a parameter and produces a key which can be used as a valid filename.
-The [demo project uses sha1](https://gist.github.com/kean/f5e1975e01d5e0c8024bc35556665d7b) to generate those keys.

-The public API for disk cache and the API for using custom disk caches is going to be available the future versions.
+The public API for disk cache and the API for using custom disk caches is going to be available in the future versions.

-> Existing API already allows you to use custom disk cache [by implementing `DataLoading` protocol](https://github.com/kean/Nuke/blob/master/Documentation/Guides/Third%20Party%20Libraries.md#using-other-caching-libraries), but this is not the most straighforward option.
+> Existing API already allows you to use custom disk cache [by implementing `DataLoading` protocol](https://github.com/kean/Nuke/blob/master/Documentation/Guides/Third%20Party%20Libraries.md#using-other-caching-libraries), but this is not the most straightforward option.

 #### Preheat Images